pingcap/docs/dm/dm-replication-logic.md

 ### Transaction consistency

 DM replicates data at the row level and does not guarantee transaction consistency.
 In DM, an upstream transaction is split into multiple rows and distributed to different DML workers for concurrent execution.
 Therefore, when the DM replication task reports an error and pauses, or when the user manually pauses the task, the downstream might be in an intermediate state.
-That is, the DML statements in an upstream transaction might be partially replicated to the downstream and partially not replicated, which might cause the downstream to be in an inconsistent state.
+That is, the DML statements in an upstream transaction might be partially replicated to the downstream, which might cause the downstream to be in an inconsistent state.

 To ensure that the downstream is in a consistent state when the task is paused as much as possible, starting from DM v5.3.0, DM waits for 10 seconds before pausing the task to ensure that all transactions from the upstream are replicated to the downstream.
 However, if a transaction is not replicated to the downstream within 10 seconds, the downstream might still be in an inconsistent state.